probot/probot/README.md

 If you're interested in contributing to Probot itself, check out our [contributing docs](CONTRIBUTING.md) to get started.

-Want to chat with Probot users and contributors?
-[Join us in Slack](https://probot-slackin.herokuapp.com/)!
+Want to discuss with Probot users and contributors?
+[Discuss on GitHub](https://github.com/probot/probot/discussions)!

 ## Ideas